Field Trips at Riveredge

 We believe environmental education should be affordable and accessible to all, as do our generous sponsors and donors, who help us underwrite a significant portion of the costs of these programs.
-Fees are $6 per student for a 1.5 hour program, $8 per student for an 2-3 hour (half day) program, $10 per student for 5-hour programs and $12 per student for two different half-day programs ($50 minimum).
+Fees are $7 per student for a 1.5 hour program, $9 per student for an 2-3 hour (half day) program, and $12 per student for 5-hour programs ($75 minimum).
 One chaperone for each group of 10-12 students is required.
-A max of 10 chaperones may attend at no additional cost.
-The program fee will be applied for additional chaperones.
 Payment must be received at least two weeks prior to the event.

 How does scheduling work?

 We try to do our very best to work with you to find a date that works on both ends.
 Scheduling is handled on a first-come, first-served basis subject to program availability.
 Applications must be submitted by the end of April to receive a program confirmation by the end of May for fall programs.
 Confirmations for Winter programs will be mailed in November, Maple Sugarin’ programs in January, and Spring programs at the end of January.
 Riveredge staff will schedule your program around the conflicting dates you provide and when conditions at Riveredge are best suited for the program requested.